 - Click "ENROLL" or "APPLY".

+III.
 Student Exam Eligibility

-Forensic undergraduate and graduate students may be eligible to sit for the General Forensic Analyst Licensing Exam one time if they meet the following requirements:
+Undergraduate and graduate students may be eligible to sit for the General Forensic Analyst Licensing Exam one time if they meet the following requirements:

 - Enrollment at an accredited university